Symptoms of multiple sclerosis

-For women, problems include difficulty reaching orgasm as well as decreased vaginal lubrication and sensation.
+For women, problems include difficulty reaching orgasm, as well as decreased vaginal lubrication and sensation.

 Both men and women with MS may find they are less interested in sex than they were before.
-This could be directly related to the MS, or it could be the result of living with the condition.
+This could be directly related to MS, or it could be the result of living with the condition.

-Bladder problems are common in MS.
+Bladder problems are common in MS. They may include: